Piotrko64/pokeflex/README.md

 <p align="center"> I don't have any money benefits from this project!
-This is project for passion and self develop :) Images of pokemons are displayed thanks links from [PokeApi]("pokeapi.co")
+This is project for passion and self develop :) Images of pokemons are displayed thanks links from PokeApi(pokeapi.co)
   </p>

 <br />